 I love the worflow you can find in kitchens.
 You always find yourself either working like crazy or in a 'cool' state.
 I have never seen any other environment with such peaks and variations in the daily workflow.
-This make hours fly, and you feel like you can work for days before feeling tired.
+This makes hours fly, and you feel like you can work for days before feeling tired.

-Workflow optimization, tasks switching
+Workflow optimization, task switching

 Believe me or not, after several days you learn what optimization means!
 Morning after morning, I would search for ways to save some time and perform those tasks a bit faster.
 As your hand becomes surer, you also learn that it is possible to perform several tasks at the same time as long as you do not need to OPERATE them at the same time.

 Converted to the dev world, my question is: What do you do during compilation time?
 Where is your ant script?

 If you find yourself waiting for something in front of your screen, you're doing it wrong!
 There must be something somewhere that you can be doing.

-Clean up you mess, real time!
+Clean up your mess, real time!

-A kitchen can become a huge mess in 20 minutes and you will soon find yourself surrounded by trash and dirty plates (if you are lucky enough not to slip on the tomato that was lying there, just waiting for your feet!).
+A kitchen can become a huge mess in 20 minutes, and you will soon find yourself surrounded by trash and dirty plates (if you are lucky enough not to slip on the tomato that was lying there, just waiting for your feet!).

-Do you prefer?
+Which one... do you prefer?